-The richness of our learning adventures is largely attributed to the amazing life experience of our course instructors.
-An international job with Dragons is challenging, yet also infinitely rewarding!
+The richness of our gap year and summer learning adventures is largely attributed to the amazing life experience of our course instructors.

-Our instructors are empowered with a multitude of responsibilities, requiring a specialized skill set that many applicants possess only after spending considerable time living, working, volunteering or studying in a community within the developing world.
-Our instructors average 29 years old.
+A job with Dragons is challenging, yet infinitely rewarding!
+Our instructors are empowered with a multitude of responsibilities, requiring a specialized skill set that many applicants possess only after spending considerable time living, working, volunteering or studying in a community within the regions where we work.
+Our instructors average 28 years old.

 While we don’t expect that every applicant will meet all of the below criteria, the ideal candidate will:

-- Demonstrate unique in-country experience, regional fluency and strong contacts in any of the countries where we run programs (please speak to this in your cover letter or application)
+- Demonstrate unique regional experience and fluency with strong contacts in the places where we run programs (please speak to this in your application).

-- Demonstrate foreign language skills relevant to the program area.
+- Demonstrate language skills relevant to the program area.

 - Demonstrate experience leading groups and/or working with adolescents.